 The researchers have now invited other scientists to try their drug and expand on their work, the obvious inference being that the technology could one day be use on humans.

 Scientific collaboration also lies behind the successful development of the most-readily used hair loss drugs currently available.

-Finasteride 1mg, the daily oral tablet for men that is designed to help stop the production of DHT, was initially developed to treat prostate conditions including BHP - which it still does when taken in much larger doses; whilst Minoxidil started out as a treatment for high blood pressure before being refined into a number of topical preparations which were found to be effective unisex hair loss treatments, particularly when used in high strength formulations.
+, the daily oral tablet for men that is designed to help inhibit the production of DHT, was initially developed to treat prostate conditions including BHP - which it still does when taken in much larger doses; whilst the topical hair growth medication high strength minoxidil

-can explain the rather fascinating scientific history behind these treatments in more detail, as well as offering advice, guidance on the best components and hair growth boosters for each individual, and on-going support – including photographic monitoring – throughout the regrowth journey.
+can explain the rather fascinating scientific history behind these treatments in more detail, as well as offering advice and guidance on suitable treatments and hair growth supporting products